GLOBAL MARKETS-Shares, euro fall as doubts grow over central bank action

 MARKETS TURN WARY

-percent at $1.2339, turning lower after gains that took it to a
+after the recent gains took it to a one-month high of $1.2444.

 Investors were looking for more details of the ECB's latest